rokath/trice/docs/TriceUserManual.md

 ###  21.2. <a id='package-format'></a>Package Format

 - Because of the **TCOBS** or **COBS** package framing, the package sizes are detectable by the trice tool without additionlal length information.
-- All decoded frames of 0-, 1-, 2- and 3-byte size are considered as user data and ignored by the **trice** tool.
+- All decoded frames of 0-, 1-, 2- and 3-byte size are considered as user data and ignored by the Trice tool.

   | bytes       | Comment                                                                                                       |
   |:------------|---------------------------------------------------------------------------------------------------------------|